-Nutrition Highlights: Excellent source of vitamin A (over 100% DV), ZERO added sugar (amazing), good source of fiber, low sodium
+Nutrition Highlights: Excellent source of vitamin A (over 100% DV), ZERO added sugar (amazing), a good source of fiber, low sodium

-To make the coconut “cream” you will need 1 can of full fat coconut milk, chilled in the coldest part of your fridge, overnight (I put my cans in the chiller drawer).
-Remove the can after it has chilled and turn it upside down.
+To make the coconut “cream” you will need 1 can of full-fat coconut milk, chilled in the coldest part of your fridge, overnight (I put my cans in the chiller drawer).
+Remove the can after it has chilled and turned it upside down.
 Open the can and pour out the liquid, which should leave you with anywhere from 5 tbsp. to 12 tbsp of solid coconut milk (depending on how well your milk chilled!).
 Whip the solid milk in a chilled glass bowl for about 2-3 minutes, or until it becomes nice and fluffy.
 Add liquid stevia if you desire.

 Bring these to your Thanksgiving gathering.
 Don’t call them “Vegan Pumpkin Pie Tarts”, call them “Sweet Pumpkin Pie Tarts”, I promise you will get a better reaction.
 When they ask, “What’s in them?”, repeat these words; “Nuts, sugar, salt, pumpkin, and lots of love” (notice I am highlighting the “normal” ingredients, ones that won’t get questioned….
 Enjoy!

 By the way, this week’s posts are going to be mainly desserts, so I hope your sweet tooth is going crazy like mine has been the past week or so!
-Tomorrow I’ll be posting vegan cinnamon and sugar buscuits, then Wednesday I’ll post a delicious butternut mousse.
+Tomorrow I’ll be posting vegan cinnamon and sugar biscuits, then Wednesday I’ll post a delicious butternut mousse.
 Are you salivating yet?!